rwpogge/modsView/README.md

 macOS.
 Python 3 is required, and the programs have been used primarily with Python v3.7 and up.

-The latest version requires the most recent versions of ds9 and xpa, since there were significant internal changes in 2021.
+The latest version (v3) requires the most recent versions of SAOImage ds9 and astropy, but no longer uses xpa and pyds9.
+If you use v2, see the separate dependencies.

 ### Required Packages